pi-pi3/driftinginyellow/en/ylw/blog/this-week-in-ylw-1.md

 I've started doing some work on the built-in URI type as well as writing a better API support for it.
 Now it's even more omnipresent!

-## Problematic things:
 ### meta-macro

 I know I still haven't explained what it is, but bear with me.
-All I'll tell for now is it's not remotely functional as of now.
+All I'll tell for now is the core is somewhat functional at this point, but not yet usable.